phpable/struct/README.md

 //> The mutated via getter value is: 2
 ```

-The easiest way to illustrate the difference between setters and getters it's
+The next example just illustrates the difference between setters and getters.
-to write the simple code below.
-It will be based on the class definition from the previous sample.

 ```php
 $Data = $Struct->toArray();